 Paddling the Adirondacks

-The Adirondacks have no lack of open water and for maximum on-the-water-fun, a peaceful day in the comfort of your boat.
-The region is not only dotted with numerous small ponds to explore, but miles and miles of rivers as well as some of the largest lakes in the park.
+The Adirondacks have no lack of open water and for maximum on-the-water-fun, a peaceful day in the comfort of your boat can't be beat.
+The region is dotted with numerous small ponds to explore, miles and miles of rivers, and some of the largest lakes in the park.

-The Adirondack Park is over 6 million acres in size broken up between public (state) and private land.
-Within those 6 million acres are over 2,300 ponds and lakes, 1,500 miles of rivers, and well over 30,000 miles of streams and brooks; the Central Adirondacks is home to many of them.
+The Adirondack Park is over 6 million acres in size, broken up between public (state) and private land.
+Within those 6 million acres are over 2,300 ponds and lakes, 1,500 miles of rivers, and well over 30,000 miles of streams and brooks; the Central Adirondack region is home to many of them.

-Lake Pleasant, Raquette Lake, Indian Lake, Long Lake, and Blue Mountain Lake — sure, they are names of towns, but they are also the names of the lakes that represent these towns.
-There's also the Fulton Chain of Lakes, which is a chain of eight lakes located on the western edge of the county.
+Lake Pleasant, Raquette Lake, Indian Lake, Long Lake, and Blue Mountain Lake — sure, they are the names of towns, but they are also the names of the lakes that represent these towns.
+There's also the Fulton Chain of Lakes, a string of eight lakes located on the western edge of the county.
 If you want a bit of a different outing, you can head to smaller lakes like Limekiln, Utowana, Eagle, Durant, and Abanakee.
 No matter your choice or destination, you will have an unforgettable paddling experience in the Adirondacks.

 Backcountry ponds are the gems of Hamilton County.
 They break up the landscape of our fabulous mountains and rolling hills.
 While some of our backcountry ponds are found along a scenic backcountry road, many need to be walked to.
 Portaging is a familiar activity for flatwater paddlers who want to get out and away from motorboats and crowds.
-Portaging can also be an exhausting activity, but it's worth every step.
+Portaging can be an exhausting activity, but it's worth every step.
 A lighter boat is a simple solution, but so is a cart for your canoe or kayak.
 Start with a short portage like South Pond, then make a longer trek to Rock Lake or Sprague Pond.
 If you want to really want to adventurous, stretch yourself and try something like Upper Sargent Pond.
 You can also work with a guide or outfitter to help make your adventure even better, and easier!
 The choices are only limited by your imagination!